urbanisierung/order-process-with-zeebe/README.md

 These services are used in this use case (after all, we want to take care of our business logic and not build a core competency on issues like identity or emailing):

-- Auth0: Identity provider for the shop and the order processes.
+- [Auth0](https://auth0.com/): Identity provider for the shop and the order processes.
 Create an account and two applications: a single page application and a machine-2-machine application.
-- Firebase: Compute infrastructure - create a Functions project.
+- [Google Firebase (Functions)](https://firebase.google.com/): Compute infrastructure - create a Functions project.
-- SendGrid: E-mail service - create an account and an API-Key.
+- [SendGrid](https://sendgrid.com/): E-mail service - create an account and an API-Key.
-- Giphy: Gif Database - Register and get API Key for REST-API
+- [Giphy](https://developers.giphy.com/): Gif Database - Register and get API Key for REST-API

 ### Environment variables